Building Regulations, Approved Documents and Historic Buildings

 The approved documents provide guidance on how to comply with building regulations.
 They contain statutory guidance and practical examples and solutions on how to meet the requirements of the building regulations.

-Some approved documents are split into two volumes:
+Some approved documents are split into 2 volumes:

 There are 18 approved documents free to download from the government's website.